ManuCanedo/daily-coding-sessions-2020/DataStructures_Queue/README.md

 ## Queue
 <br/>

-Console application that allows the modification of a **QUEUE** Data Structure.
+Console application that allows the modification of a Queue Data Structure.